Francisco Manuel Sánchez de Tagle

-Francisco Manuel Sánchez de Tagle was a Mexican poet, writer, and conservative statesman.
+Francisco Manuel Sánchez de Tagle (1782-1847) was a Mexican poet, writer, and conservative statesman.

 Early life and education

 He was born in Valladolid on January 11, 1782, to Manuel Sanchez de Tagle and Gertrudis Varela.
-When he was five years old, his family moved to Mexico City to provide a better education to their children, where Tagle was enrolled in a religious primary school run by the Bethlehem Fathers.
+When he was five years old, his family moved to Mexico City to provide a better education to their children, where Sánchez de Tagle was enrolled in a religious primary school run by the Bethlehem Fathers.
 Here he impressed his teachers with his talents in arithmetic and the young Tagle was allowed to pursue more advanced studies in that field.

-In August, 1794, at the age of 12 Tagle entered the College of San Juan de Letran whose rector was Dr. Marrugot.
+In August, 1794, at the age of 12 Sánchez de Tagle entered the College of San Juan de Letran whose rector was Dr. Marrugot.
 There, Tagle learned Latin and studied philosophy, theology, and jurisprudence, excelling in all fields.
 He studied Homer, Virgil, Descartes, and Leibniz and gained knowledge in mathematics, astronomy, physics, history, geography, and chronology.
-Dr. Marrugat even asked Tagle if he could keep his annotated version of Virgil in the school library.
-Tagle was named by the Spanish king as a member of the Academy of San Carlos, and later a councilor of the same society.
-In October, 1803, at the age of 19, he was named professor of philosophy at his school by viceroy José de Iturrigaray, and Iturrigaray invited Tagle to the National Palace simply to meet him.
+Dr. Marrugat even asked Sánchez de Tagle if he could keep his annotated version of Virgil in the school library.
+Sánchez de Tagle was named by the Spanish king as a member of the Academy of San Carlos, and later a councilor of the same society.
+In October, 1803, at the age of 19, he was named professor of philosophy at his school by viceroy José de Iturrigaray, and Iturrigaray invited Sánchez de Tagle to the National Palace simply to meet him.
 During his professorship, he would also lecture on mathematics and physics.